How does an automatic home standby generator work? Click Here to see

 Generator Buying Guide, a comprehensive overview

-Starting with this Generator Buying Guide is a good start – buying a generator can be a daunting process.
-However, you can take control by being informed and getting organized.
-Here is a simple checklist to use to help in choosing the correct generator to protect your home and family.
+Are you looking to purchase a backup power system?
+This Generator Buying Guide is a great place to start.
+Buying a generator can be a daunting process, so take control by being informed and getting organized.
+The information below will help you to create a checklist so you can choose the correct backup power system to protect your home and family.

 What Types of Generators Are There?